-A long standing tactic has been to avoid using the oven as much as possible.
-Hence the mission of this blog, which is to provide oven free recipes!
+A long-standing tactic has been to avoid using the oven as much as possible.
+Hence the mission of this blog is to provide easy and oven-free recipes!
 And while I make excellent use of our Air Fryer, Instant Pot, and Slow Cooker, every once and while a gal needs a nice cool dessert!
-That’s when this No Bake Chocolate Chip Cheesecake comes in.
+That's when this No Bake Chocolate Chip Cheesecake comes in.

 For the Homemade Graham Cracker Crust:

 - Graham Crackers: I like to use a sleeve of graham crackers, which is about 9 full size sheets.
 If you want to use graham cracker crumbs instead, use about 1 cup of graham cracker crumbs.

 - Sugar: Just a little touch of granulated sugar gives the homemade crust a special touch!